jamesshore/automatopia/readme.md

 	* Release smoke test
 	* Client-side DOM test

-This code was developed for the "[Lessons Learned 8: Automatopia](http://www.letscodejavascript.com/v3/episodes/lessons_learned/8)" episode of James Shore's *Let's Code: Test-Driven JavaScript* screencast.
+This code was originally developed for the "[Lessons Learned 8: Automatopia](http://www.letscodejavascript.com/v3/episodes/lessons_learned/8)" episode of James Shore's *Let's Code: Test-Driven JavaScript* screencast.
 For details, the video, and a transcript, see [letscodejavascript.com](http://www.letscodejavascript.com).

 You may wonder why this repository includes dependencies (in `node_modules`) and IDE settings (in `.idea`).
 The reasoning is explained in my essay, "[The Reliable Build](http://www.letscodejavascript.com/v3/blog/2014/12/the_reliable_build)."
 If you prefer not to include these sorts of things in your repo, it's fine to remove them.